jeffwnelson/christmas-name-drawing/README.md

 ChristmasNameDrawing
 ===================
-This name drawing web application was built to solve an inherent problem of drawing names at Christmas.
+This name drawing web app was built to solve an inherent problem of drawing names at Christmas.
 How is this a complicated problem?
 If you are like my family, we have spouses, and honestly, drawing your spouses name for Christmas is lame.
 (We're probably already buying them a gift anyway, so this just becomes a burden to purchase a separate gift.)

 This little application solves this problem (and a couple other ones as well).

 ## Feature List
-####  Generate room codes so that an unlimited number of drawing games can be played at the same time.
+####  Generate room codes
  - Great if you have multiple family Christmas events to attend and they each have their separate name drawings.
  - An easy to share, generated room code is also provided so that you can send the URL to the participants easily.

-#### Drawing restrictions.
+#### Drawing restrictions
  - Admins can setup the rules on who can draw who.
-Easily allow for spouses to be removed from the drawing possibilities.
+Easily allow for spouses (or any other conditions) to be removed from the drawing possibilities.

 #### Easy logins
- - Most websites that provide a similar feature require you provide an email to create an account - in some cases, each person needs an email provided to play.
+ - Other online apps that do name drawings require email addresses and/or phone numbers to participate.
 This has no such requirement.
-The login is just the room code and their name.
+ - The login is just the room code and the player's name.

-#### Customize Drawing Format
- - Want the game to play so there is no dead end?
-And the first person who gives their gift is the last to receive?
-You can change the behavior of the game to allow or not allow this!

-#### Draw your name on your own schedule
+ - Besides, what are these other sites doing with that information outside the game?

+#### Schedule friendly
  - Have family members who are busy and can't join to draw a name at the same time as everyone else?
 This system allows players to draw their name on their own schedule without needing to be present or available with everyone else.

 #### Make a mistake?
  - All names can be easily cleared and corrected using the simple to use interface.
 See pictures below.

 #### Cheaters?!
  - Since the login is so easy to get in, the game prevents users from viewing a name twice and locking out the results.
-Should a player forget who they drew, they can contact the admin and from our admin panel, easily be unlocked to allow a re-view.
+ - Should a player forget who they drew, they can contact the admin and from our admin panel, easily be unlocked to allow another peek at the their drawn name.

+#### Who hasn't drawn?
+ - Using the "Unlock Users" feature, you can also use this to know who has and hasn't drawn their name yet.
+(Just in case you have family members who may have forgotten to draw.)

 ## Other ideas?